wired-brain/wired-espresso/CONTRIBUTING.md

 # Contributing 📝

-Hi!
-Thanks for your interest in contributing to this project!
+Hi! 👋 Thnks for your interest in contributing to this project!
+If you're new, welcome ✨ and be sure to review the following guide about what's expected!

 ## Before Contributing